voyagermesh/voyager/docs/guides/ingress/configuration/http-2.md

 ### Create Secrets

-Generate certs and create secret for backend server:
+Generate certs and create secret for backend server.
+Here we are using [onessl](https://github.com/kubepack/onessl).
+You can use openssl or any other tools to generate the certificates.

 ```
 $ mkdir server-certs; cd server-certs